Judicial Branch Home >

 Your complete Minnesota criminal record is a combination of all of the files and records of any felony, gross misdemeanor, misdemeanor, or petty misdemeanor(s) ever charged against you in Minnesota.
 Your criminal record will also include records of the sentences served for those charges.
 Every city, county and state law enforcement agency, prosecutor's office and courthouse keeps its own records.

-Q: Does my criminal record include my driving record?
+Q: Does my criminal case history include my driving record?

-No, not unless you were charged with a crime at the level of misdemeanor, gross misdemeanor or felony--for example, criminal vehicular manslaughter.
+No, not unless you were charged with a crime at the level of misdemeanor, gross misdemeanor or felony, e.g., criminal vehicular manslaughter.
 If you try to withdraw a guilty plea in a citation, this may result in a court record of a traffic citation.
-A basic speeding ticket is not considered a crime under Minnesota law.
+A basic speeding ticket is generally not considered a crime under Minnesota law.
 The MN Dept. of Public Safety: Driver and Vehicle Services does maintain records of people who have a Minnesota driver's license, so you may want to contact them for more information.

 Q: What criminal court information is public?

 The type of crime charged, the name of the court that convicted or dismissed the charges, the date of conviction or dismissal, a description of the sentence served, if any, and other details of the crime and court process.